krishauser/Klampt/Python/docs/source/Manual-Control.rst

 1. In ``initialize``, set up a subscriber to the sensor message.
 2. The callback from that subscriber should just store the sensor message.
-3. In the appropriate RIL method, translate the ROS message to a Klamp't object.
+3. Overload the appropriate RIL method to translate the ROS message to a Klamp't object.
+   For standard positions, velocities, and torques, use the sensedPosition(), sensedVelocity(), and sensedTorque() methods.

+   For more complex, asynchronous items like laser sensors, cameras, RGB-D sensors, and force/torque sensors, you should use the sensors(), sensorMeasurements(), and sensorUpdateTime() methods.
+For best interpretability (and compatibility with Klampt's visualization tools, e.g. :class:`~klampt.control.interop.RobotInterfacetoVis`), you should also make sure the sensor is defined in the robot's klamptModel() model, and that these measurements match the format of the corresponding `Klamp't sensor <Manual-Sensors.html>`__.

 As an example, consult the implementation of :class:`~klampt.control.io.roscontroller.RosRobotInterface`.
 This class sends ROS JointTrajectory commands and receives ROS JointState sensor